 - God Save Us from the Queen!: Queen Artimisia of Halicarnassus personally comanding a Trieme at Salamis in Xerxes' fleet avoided an attack by ramming a nearby Persian ship that "just happened" to be commanded by her rival thus making the Athenians think she was an ally.

-- Hero of Another Story: Themistocles and the Athenian Navy during the Battle of Thermopylae.
-In pop culture at least, the Badassery of the Spartans tends to overshadow the vital role the Athenians played in keeping the Persian fleet bottled up in the bay, so that troops had nowhere to land but in front of the Spartan meat grinder.
+- Hero of Another Story / Overshadowed by Awesome: Themistocles and the Athenian Navy during the Battle of Thermopylae.
+In pop culture at least, the Badassery of the Spartans tends to overshadow the vital role the Athenians played in keeping the Persian fleet bottled up in the bay, so that their troops had nowhere to land but in front of the Spartan meat grinder.

 - History of Naval Warfare: The Battle of Salamis was, depending on how you measure such things, the largest naval battle ever fought.
 It also provides one of the crowning examples of Galley Combat.